UCDvision/simreg/README.md

 ```shell
 bash run.sh
 ```
+Training with ResNet-50 teacher and ResNet-18 student requires nearly 2.5 days on 4 2080ti GPUs (~26m/epoch).
 The defualt hyperparameters values are set to ones used in the paper.
 Modify the teacher and student architectures as necessary.
 Set the approapriate paths for the ImageNet dataset root and the experiment root.
 The current code will generate a directory named ```exp_dir``` containing ```checkpoints``` and ```logs``` sub-directories.

 ## Evaluation